 Vessel sinks, like this one, really “wow” from a design standpoint!
 And they allow for more storage underneath the cabinet because they sit on top of the vanity countertop.

-6. Pick Out Materials That Will Handle Wear and Tear and Look the Way You Want
+8. Pick Cabinet Materials That Will Handle Wear and Tear and Still Look Good

-Your vanity is going to come in contact with a lot of substances during its life.
-Water, spilled makeup, and cleaning products, just to name a few.
-It’s also going to be in a more humid room, thanks to those steaming hot showers we love so much.
+Your vanity is likely to come into contact with a variety of substances during its lifetime.
+Water, spilled makeup, and cleaning products, just to name a few, and it’s also going to be in a humid environment.

 Laurysen Kitchens Bathroom Gallery.